GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 While you wait for the AI to parse it, check out the **Robonomic Flowchart** below the Abstract.
 It visualizes how energy, data, and money circulate in a closed-loop RoboTorq economy.

+When you get overwhelmed and think, "How can I use this money if I don't understand it?"

+Just remember, you don't really understand everything about how money works now, either.

+Doesn't stop you from spending it.

 ---